simorgh10/nodejs-zoom-clone/plan.md

 # Plan of Action

-- Initialze our project
+- Initialze our project DONE
-- Initialize our first view
+- Initialize our first view DONE
+- Create a roomId DONE
-- Add the ablity to view our video
+- Add the ablity to view our video DONE
 - Add the ability to allow others stream their video
 - Add styling
 - Add he ability to create messages